USS FARRAGUT DDG 99

 May 25, USS Farragut moored at Red Hook Pier 12 in Brooklyn, New York, N.Y., for a six-day port visit to participate in annual Fleet Week celebration.

 June 26, The Farragut recently departed Naval Weapons Station Yorktown, Va., after ammo offload.

 July 7, The guided-missile destroyer is currently moored at Wharf B1 on Naval Station Mayport.

 July ?, USS Farragut entered the floating dry-dock at BAE Systems Jacksonville Ship Repair facility on Fanning Island; Undocked and moored at Wharf D3 on Nov.
 7.

 February 10, 2017 DDG 99 moored at Wharf D3 on Naval Station Mayport after a two-day underway for sea trials; Moved to Wharf C1 on March 6; Underway for routine training on March 7; Moored at Wharf D1 on March 10.

-April 2, USS Farragut moored at Wharf A1 on Naval Station Mayport after an eight-day underway for routine training; Underway again from April 17-22, May 1-3; Underway for Engineering Certification (ECERTEX) from May 4-5; Underway again from June 14-15.
+April 2, USS Farragut moored at Wharf A1 on Naval Station Mayport after an eight-day underway for routine training; Underway again from April 17-22 and May 1-3; Underway for Engineering Certification (ECERTEX) from May 4-5; Underway again from June 14-15.